Leonardo-Boss/suckless-site/dwm.suckless.org/patches/statuscmd/index.md

 status monitors.

 #### Patching status monitors
-* Assosiate each section with a signal number in the range of 1-31.
+* Associate each section with a signal number in the range of 1-31.
 * When setting the status text, print each section's respective signal number as a raw byte before its text.
 * Create a signal handler: